DISRAELI GEARS

 Certainly many of the companies that dominated the next few decades established themselves in the 1930s, moving from the garden shed to the small factory.

-Cyclo (in France and Britain), Simplex, Huret and Oscar Egg’s Super Champion all ended the decade as established forces in the bicycle industry.
-More...
+Cyclo (in France and England), Simplex, Huret and Oscar Egg’s Super Champion all ended the decade as established forces in the bicycle industry.